 - Cons: Not so roomy

 Best Rain Gear For Hiking in Denali

 Yet, it will keep you comfortable and dry if you get hit with a shower on the trail.
 The weather is unpredictable in Denali and the winds are often high.
 So a packable rain jacket is essential for your Denali packing list.

 The Marmot Bantamweight is made of 100% nylon that is breathable and weighs less than five ounces.
 You can store it by stuffing it into its own internal pocket.
 It’s more expensive than other jackets, but the quality is high.

 Matching Marmot waterproof, lightweight pants made from the same breathable nylon as the jackets are also available.

-Pros: Breathable, lightweight, and stuffs into an internal pocket.
+- Pros: Breathable, lightweight, and can fit into an internal pocket.

 Avoid cotton clothing at all costs as that kind of fabric will absorb sweat and water and will make you cold in the wind.